 Tall golden grass on the savannah rippled in the hot, arid wind like the shimmer of a mirage.
 A vast, sub-Saharan landscape lay before Dingo, and the scent in the air was death.
 Standing in the middle of an expanse of open grass – a ruby in a dry sea of bright gold – was a man.
 A bonfire raged before him as the sun began to turn the western sky from blue to orange.
 The man’s red and black checkered robe lay draped over his shoulder, a stark contrast from the ebony skin it covered.
 His hair was thinly braided and a few random locks were adorned with rows of blood red beads.
 He raised his wiry arms, adorned with beaded bands made from bone, teeth, stones, and other talismans.
 Then he waved his staff and hide shield heavenward, shouting to the clouds in the distance.
 “Miungu kuleta radi kubwa.
 Tuma mbwa-kichwa ili kuzuia uovu kutoka nchi yetu!”

 Dingo approached the man with caution.
-He was sure he had seen this same man in the village, but here, in this setting, he seemed foreboding.
+He was sure he had seen this same man in the village, an innocuous shopper, haggling over the price of a leg of lamb But here, in this setting, he seemed foreboding.
 As Dingo drew nearer, the man continued to chant and wave his implements at the sky, periodically jumping up and down in a ritualistic dance and moving counterclockwise around the fire.
 A moment later, Dingo could hear the chirping bark of wild dogs not far off.
 He looked in the direction of the cacophony and beheld the pack about fifty yards away.
 There were some fifteen dogs, and they were moving in his direction.
 Dingo looked back toward the man, whom he was now convinced was some kind of tribal priest.
 The priest took no notice of the approaching predators.
 As he danced around the fire, repeating the same Swahili chant over and over, his eyes stayed fixed on the thunderhead in the distance.

 Dingo’s attention returned to the pack, which had now split up and fanned out like the teeth on a wide lawn rake.
 Their chirps grew louder and more insistent.
 He felt panic and fear grip him, as the noise of the dogs and the chanting of the priest intensified.
 Finally, at the crescendo, everything turned to blinding white.
 He raised his hand to shield his eyes, and after a brief moment, he could just make out the fiery new cloud in the distance.